They’re awful, and they’re everywhere. I bet you’ll find one that’s lost on Mount Everest as well.

 Control mosquitoes on your campsite with natural repellents

-Essential oils that repel insects
+Essential oils that repel mosquitoes

-Use mosquitoes repellent citronella candles
+Use mosquito-repellent citronella candles

 They are usually made from the same essential oils that I listed earlier.